urlbox/wordpress-screenshots/README.md

-﻿#Easily display screenshots of websites right in your Wordpress site# Uses the [Urlbox](https://urlbox.io) API to generate screenshots and display them in your wordpress using a simple shortcode
+# Easily display screenshots of websites right in your Wordpress site#
+Uses the [Urlbox](https://urlbox.io) API to generate screenshots and display them in your wordpress using a simple shortcode

 As simple as ```[urlbox url='urlbox.io' thumb_width='600' full_page=true]```!